-It's a sad reality, but the overwhelming majority of high school golfers will not play varsity in college.
-The statistics have been stated frequently, but according to the NCAA only 5.8% of high school boys golfers will play in the NCAA, and 7.2% of girls.
-That leaves more than 90% of high school golfers left to wonder what to do next.
+The sad reality is that the overwhelming majority of high school golfers will not play varsity golf in college.
+The statistics have been stated frequently, but according to the NCAA only 5.8% of high school boys and 7.2 of high school girls will play in the NCAA.
+That leaves more than 90% of high school golfers left to wonder what to do next?

 Four options to consider if you didn't receive an NCAA varsity golf scholarship: